Group Members¶

 She enjoyed teaching at the Department of Chemistry, University of Jaffna before starting her PhD in Monash Computational Chemistry group in May 2023.
 Her PhD project focuses on designing redox-active material for electrochemical applications.

-Grant “Physics” Kluber commenced studies at the University of Texas at Austin starting in 2018.
-Prior, they obtained a breadth in first/second-year STEM education through Advanced Placement (AP) coursework, obtaining top marks in over a dozen AP exams, and through dual-enrollment at community college.
-This allowed them to dive into research straight-away in university, starting with honors courses and projects through the Turing Scholars program, and then with a FRI fellowship in 2019 focusing on applying machine learning to geometry optimization for catalyst discovery in ORR/HER.
+Physics “Phys” Kluber (they/them) commenced studies at the University of Texas at Austin starting in 2018.
+Prior, they obtained a breadth in first/second-year STEM education through dual-enrollment and Advanced Placement (AP) coursework, obtaining top marks in over a dozen AP exams.
+This empowered them to dive into research straight-away in university, starting with honors courses and projects through the Turing Scholars program, and then with a FRI fellowship in 2019 focusing on applying machine learning to geometry optimization for catalyst discovery in ORR/HER.
 Subsequently, they worked on further research projects through TIDES, the UT Mathematics DRP, and various graduate units, studying physical simulation, quantum physics theory, and general scientific computing.
-In 2023, Grant completed their honors thesis titled CUDA Multipole Barnes-Hut and graduated double-major with a CNS Research Distinction.
+In 2023, Phys completed their honors thesis titled CUDA Multipole Barnes-Hut and was awarded with a CNS Research Distinction.
+Phys now works on incorporating machine learning into low-level exascale-HPC ab initio quantum chemistry code (EXESS) that uses C/C++, CUDA/HIP, and MPI/NCCL/RCCL.

 Thesis Title: GPU ML Methods For Quantum Chemistry Simulation

-Past Group Members
+Past Group Members¶

 BSc Chemistry (Hons) Australian National University